Craigentinny Marbles, Mausoleum in Edinburgh by David Rhind, Architect, Sculptor

 We hope to post some sunnier pictures soon of this imposing Scottish mausoleum on Portobello Road!

-Also by David Rhind: The Dome, Edinburgh
+Also by David Rhind: The Dome, on the south side of George Street in Edinburgh New Town

 Architecture in Edinburgh